Gross pollutant trap (GPT) sensors

 Real-time monitoring

-Using low-cost IR sensors placed in GPTs, we are monitoring debris build-up within a drain and can send notifications when traps are full and require emptying.
+Using low-cost sensors placed in GPTs, we are monitoring debris build-up within a drain and can send notifications when traps are full and require emptying.

 Current development